There’s a curious dynamic at work in youth sports these days. Maybe you’ve noticed?

 So what’s the best advice for the parents of a talented (or even just enthusiastic) young athlete?

-- • Take time off.
-Children should practice no more than five days per week and take at least one day off from any organized training.
+- Take time off.
+Children should practice no more than five days per week and take at least one day off from any organised training.
 Some experts offer an alternative rule-of-thumb: young athletes shouldn’t participate in a sports more hours a week than their age.

-- • Be sure your athlete understands what overuse injuries are, how to recognize them and how they should be treated.
+- Be sure your athlete understands what overuse injuries are, how to recognise them and how they should be treated.